folio-org/docs/content/en/docs/Platform essentials/Permissions/_index.md

 For example:

-Suppose Jameca Jones, a FOLIO administrator, decides that Jeanne Dupont, a FOLIO user, needs the invisible permission "circulation-rules.storage.get" to help with troubleshooting delivery issues in FOLIO.
+Suppose Jameca Jones, a FOLIO administrator, decides that Jeanne Dupont, a FOLIO user, needs the invisible permission "circulation-rules.storage.get" to help with troubleshooting circulation questions.

 1. Jameca logs into FOLIO  and enables the invisible permission option in Setting > Developer.
 2. Jameca goes to the Users App and finds Jeanne's record.